-Once we have the answers to questions such as these, we will have a much better idea of how your case is shaped and we will then offer you some free legal advice on what we think you should do next.
-In most cases, this advice will be to use the Accident Claims UK criminal injury claims service to get you the maximum amount of compensation you are eligible to.
+Once we have the answers to these questions, we will have a much better idea of how your case is shaped, and we will then offer you some free legal advice on what we think you should do next.
+In most cases, this advice will be to use the Accident Claims UK criminal injury claims service to get you the maximum amount of compensation you are eligible for.

 Can I Claim Criminal Injuries Compensation If No One Was Convicted?

 The ability to make claims through CICA, such as criminal assault compensation claims and sexual assault compensation claims, is not limited by the fact that the perpetrator has not been apprehended.